 The beginning of the VST era promised affordable electronic music production for anyone that owned a computer, which seemed unimaginable before that time.

 Industry highlights.. in 2007 my Sounds of Nature VST collection awarded me some fame and prize money by winning the Developer Challenge.
 The April 2005 edition of Sound of Sound magazine included a nice mention of my work including BreathCube, quipping "when does he find the time to sleep?"
-Several articles in european and japanese magazines have been run on my plugins.
+Several articles in european and japanese magazines were run on my plugins.

 Western civilisation has changed since the eighties, and today, proliferating synthesis algorithms has less relevance to social issues.
 I still find the practice engrossing, and the prospect of being able to increase and apply my practical knowledge beneficially worthwhile.